 We have invested in cutting-edge technology and modern procedures to give you an accurate diagnosis and quicker, more comfortable gum disease treatment.

 What Is Gum Disease?

-Periodontal disease is probably the most prevalent issue we deal with today and it is probably the most underdiagnosed thing that people have as far as actual gum infection to where you have the gum loss, the bone loss and subsequent tooth loss because of loosening.
-Periodontal disease affects these overall.
-There are studies going on constantly as far as the same plaques that are in your mouth forming in the arteries of your heart and doing other damage to your body and that is daily, there are daily studies on that.
-I am a big believer in prevention and big believer in using technology to not only stop gum disease or periodontal disease but hopefully to bring bone back and make it best for your overall health.
+Periodontal disease is probably the most prevalent issue we deal today It's probably the most underdiagnosed thing that people have as far as actual gum infection the where you have the gum loss, the bone loss, a subsequent tooth loss, because I'm loosening.
+Periodontal disease affects the overall there are studies going on constantly as far as the same plaque setter in your mouth forming in the arteries of your heart and doing other damage to your body and that's daily there's daily studies on that so I'm a big believer in prevention and big believer of using technology to knowing stop gum disease or periodontal disease but hopefully bring home back in make it best for your overall health.

-In addition to scaling and root planing, we may also use adjunct therapy to help remove the last of your gum disease.
-After your scaling and root planing, we insert an antibiotic, Arestin, into your infected gum pockets.
+After your scaling and root planing, we may insert an antibiotic, Arestin®, into your infected gum pockets.
 This will release over about a week to continually heal and treat the infection.

-Because antibiotics can also destroy the good bacteria in your mouth, we use probiotics to maintain the good microorganisms.
-Our probiotic capsules contain the same healthy microorganisms you might find in your yogurt.
+Because antibiotics can also destroy the good bacteria in your mouth, we use probiotic capsules to maintain the good microorganisms.

 Dr. Kevin McMahon has achieved Diplomate status in the International Dental Implant Association, received his IV sedation certification with advanced airway and emergency management, achieved Invisalign Preferred Provider status, and has been LANAP certified to treat gum disease.